 - Embeds: You can have so much fun with embellishments and decorations.
 Pressed flowers, glitter, and gold leaf are lovely to style epoxy resin keychains.
 Rhinestones and nail art charms are small enough to make gorgeous embeds too.
 More on this later!

 You can’t make key chains without the keychain rings!
-I bought this keychain ring set on Amazon.
+I bought this keychain ring set.
 It comes with 90 open-jump rings and small hook screws to attach the chains to the resin ornaments.

 The set includes 6 different colors: gold, silver, rose gold, black, brass/antique gold, and zirconium.
 I love that the screw hooks are color coordinated and match the jump rings.